-A summary of a classic Hardy poem analysed by Dr Oliver Tearle
+A classic Hardy poem analysed by Dr Oliver Tearle

 Thomas Hardy and his first wife, Emma, had long been estranged when she died in 1912; but her death prompted a series of poems by Hardy which are viewed as being among his best work.
 The ‘Poems of 1912-13’ see Thomas Hardy revisiting his early courtship and marriage, knowing that those times – and the woman with whom he shared those memories – will never return.
 ‘The Voice’ is perhaps the best-known of all these poems, yet its language demands to be analysed closely and given the attention it deserves.
 The following analysis is our small contribution to this endeavour.